ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

 What does the Dependency Injector do?
 -------------------------------------

-With the dependency injection pattern objects loose the responsibility of assembling the dependencies.
+With the dependency injection pattern, objects lose the responsibility of assembling the dependencies.
 The ``Dependency Injector`` absorbs that responsibility.

 ``Dependency Injector`` helps to assemble and inject the dependencies.

 It provides a container and providers that help you with the objects assembly.
 When you need an object you place a ``Provide`` marker as a default value of a function argument.
-When you call this function framework assembles and injects the dependency.
+When you call this function, framework assembles and injects the dependency.

 .. code-block:: python